 I think we need to change the way we think about being safe around water.

-Annie and the Waves brings surf education into the home, school or early leaning centre.
+Annie and the Waves brings surf education into the home, school or early learning centre.
 It helps significant people in a child’s life to start conversations around risk and safety strategies.
 Together we can help turn the tide on drowning!